gamejad/fbbc-lib/README.md

 # fbbc-lib
-C++ library for numerical FBBC-detector simulation (for NICA project).
+C++ library for numerical FBBC-detector simulations (for NICA project).

 ## This library contains of 3 files:
 - **fbbc-lib.h** which contains function prototypes and in which our